swentel/indieweb/README.md

 - Microformats for content and images
 - IndieAuth for Authentication API
 - Create content via Micropub endpoint
-- Create comments from 'in-reply-to'
+- Auto-create comments from 'in-reply-to'
+- Reply on comments and send webmention
 - Microsub link exposing

 This is only the tip of the iceberg and much more functionality will be added.